Convert MD to XLSX

 Q: What happens to Markdown tables during conversion?

 A: Markdown tables are parsed and converted into native Excel rows and columns.
 The first row (header) is automatically formatted with bold font and centered alignment.
 Column widths are automatically adjusted based on content length for optimal readability.
-If your Markdown file contains multiple tables, only the first detected table is converted.
-For best results, ensure your Markdown table uses standard pipe (|) syntax with proper column alignment.
+The separator line (|---|) is skipped during conversion, preserving only the actual data rows and headers.

 Q: Can I add formulas to the converted XLSX file?